-Test reports or Oeko-Tex 100 class I certificate showing fulfilment of the requirement.
+- Appendix 15. - Test reports or Oeko-Tex 100 class I certificate showing fulfilment of the requirement.
 A written procedure showing how an annual test is performed in line with the requirement, along with annual in-house checks of compliance with the requirement.
 Alternatively, a procedure for annual requisition of Oeko-tex 100 class I certificate.
-Test results/certificate are to be archived and kept available for inspection by Nordic Ecolabelling.

-- When using chemically recycled polymers documentation showing that the recycling process ensures that the requirement is complied with. - When using the exemption for material from PET bottles, this must be documented by the fibre supplier. - When using an exemption for fibres from earlier type in eco-labelled textiles, this must be documented by the fibre supplier.
+Test results/certificate are to be archived and kept available for inspection by Nordic Ecolabelling. - When using chemically recycled polymers documentation showing that the recycling process ensures that the requirement is complied with. - When using the exemption for material from PET bottles, this must be documented by the fibre supplier. - When using an exemption for fibres from earlier type in eco-labelled textiles, this must be documented by the fibre supplier.

-3.4.7 Additives and fibre treatment
+3.4.7 Fibre additives, treatments and coatings

-The requirement relates to any additives and coatings applied to the fibre.
+The requirement relates to any additives, treatments and coatings applied to the fibre during and after the fibre production.
 The requirement concerns all fibre types.

-O31 Treatment and coating of fibre and yarn
+O31 Additives, treatment and coating of fibre